dariiabutorina/OnlineShop/README.md

 - **Admin**:

-  creating, updating and deleting products
+  Creating, updating and deleting products

-  creating, updating and deleting users
+  Creating, updating and deleting users

-  managing users' roles
+  Managing users' roles

-  deleting orders, having access to its details
+  Deleting orders, having access to its details

 - **User**:

-  registration
+  Registering

-  buying products
+  Buying products

-  access to the shopping cart
+  Having access to the shopping cart

-  creating orders
+  Creating orders

-  viewing user's orders and its details
+  Viewing user's orders and its details

-  viewing user's details and its updating
+  Viewing user's details and its updating

 # Configuration: